Who Are You Dealing with?

 Or fill out the online CONTACT FORM

 From a very young age, dolls have been my happy place, my enjoyment, my sharing and my money pit (not necessarily in that order).
-Because of that, I found myself becoming immersed in the doll world around 1985, and eventually working with several artists and companies.
+Because of that, I found myself becoming fully immersed in the doll world around 1985, eventually working with several artists and companies.
 There is a special understanding between those of us who collect dolls - we are a silent community, that loves beauty, memories, compassion and attachment.
-That is also why, I try to help collectors downsize, or the families of collectors who have passed on (usually clueless) as to what their loved one collected, hoarded or just loved!
-At the same time, I am often able to rehome special dolls to other collectors, who may not have had the opportunity to acquire them.
+That is also why, I try to help collectors downsize, or the families of collectors (usually clueless), that have passed on regarding what their loved one collected, hoarded or just loved!
+At the same time, I am often able to rehome special dolls to others, who may not have had the opportunity to acquire them.

-My mission if you will, has also made me a doll whisperer, in knowing value and names, companies and editions, as well as good and bad collectors, and more often than not, where to find special dolls.
+My mission if you will, has made me a doll whisperer, in knowing value, names, companies and editions, as well as good and bad collectors, and more often than not, where to find special dolls.

-In 1995 after leaving the pink box world of Barbie, I entered the era of Mel Odom and his muse, Gene Marshall, and that 16" fashion doll love never left.
-I have been involved with numerous conventions and events, and put on two very successful conventions personally, and also worked for Integrity Toys.
-My direct and longterm association with Gene, also made me the official/unofficial historical of her legacy.
-Having been at events firsthand, I've maintained electronic and physical archives of everything created, as well as most photography.
-However, not stopping with just Gene, I crossed over to her line of friends, at Tonner and Wilde (Evangeline Ghastly especially), Mattel and Integrity.
+In 1995 after leaving the pink box world of Barbie, was when I entered the era of Mel Odom and his muse, Gene Marshall, and 16" fashion doll love has never left.
+I have also been involved with numerous conventions and events, and put on two very successful conventions personally, and worked for Integrity Toys.
+My direct and longterm association with Gene, made me the official/unofficial historical of her legacy, having been at events firsthand.
+I've maintained electronic and physical archives of everything created, as well as most photography.
+However, not stopping at Gene, I crossed over to her line of friends, at Tonner and Wilde (Evangeline Ghastly especially), Mattel, Jamieshow and Integrity.

-In short, because I am knowledgeable, and still an active collector, I began reaching out when I'd see sellers on eBay and other platforms, usually a family member, trying to sell collections of a late collector, and being taken advantage of (nothing makes me more angry).
-Dolls and items that live rent free in my brain, are foreign to the majority of the population, and that unknowing could potentially be a difference in the hundreds of dollars.
+In short, because I am knowledgeable, and still an active collector, I reach out when I see sellers on eBay or other platforms, usually a family member, trying to sell collections of a late collector, and often are being taken advantage of (nothing makes me more angry).
+You see, dolls and items that live rent free in my brain, are foreign to the majority of the population, and that unknowing could potentially be the difference in hundreds of dollars.

 Should you enjoy a fun read - my books take root in the Doll Community & Hollywood